 Staying with locals in London

-So you want to save money and live like a true local, while experiencing something different from the normal hotels or hostels?
-Then try HomeStay.com the place to find locals you can stay with in London and across the globe.
+So you want to save money and live like a true local while experiencing something different from the normal hotels or hostels?
+Then try HomeStay.com the place to find locals you can stay within London and across the globe.

 Flats and Services Apartments in London

-A great option for families travelling with children and staying more than a couple of days is to find yourself a flat tor serviced apartment, this may be cheaper than a couple of hotel rooms, will give you that second home feeling and will include a kitchen where you can cook your own food.
+A great option for families traveling with children and staying more than a couple of days is to find yourself a flat tor serviced apartment, this may be cheaper than a couple of hotel rooms, will give you that second home feeling and will include a kitchen where you can cook your own food.

-Homeaway is a site with over 70,000 houses all over the globe with many interesting options in London.
+HomeAway is a site with over 70,000 houses all over the globe with many interesting options in London.

-Airbnb is probably the world’s largest and best known for short and medium term flat and serviced apartment rental, although don’t expect to find anything particularly cheap in Central London.
+Airbnb is probably the world’s largest and best known for short and medium-term flat and serviced apartment rental, although don’t expect to find anything particularly cheap in Central London.
 Prices are close to those of hotels in the area, if you do find something that looks very cheap, be sure to check out the reviews, to make sure it is real, unfortunately, there are a lot of fake properties on the site, and no matter what you choose, make sure to always only pay via the site and not via a third-party.